cetz-package/cetz/src/draw/shapes.typ

 ///
 /// - origin (coordinate): Coordinate to draw the polygon at
 /// - sides (int): Number of sides of the polygon (>= 3)
-/// - angle (angle) = 0deg: Angle angle to rotate the polygon arround its origin
+/// - angle (angle) = 0deg: Angle to rotate the polygon around its origin
 /// - name (none, str):
 ///
 /// ## Styling